 Iowa Disposal Assistance Program

-The Iowa Department of Agriculture and Land Stewardship has launched a disposal assistance program to help Iowa pork and egg producers who were affected by COVID-19 supply chain disruptions.
-The Resource Coordination Center is available to help producers explore every option to harvest livestock, including identifying other markets or making a donation to the Pass the Pork program.
+The Iowa Department of Agriculture and Land Stewardship launched a disposal assistance program to help Iowa pork and egg producers who were affected by COVID-19 supply chain disruptions.
 As a last resort, producers may be forced to humanely euthanize animals to prevent welfare issues.
-Producers can apply to receive state funding to properly dispose of carcasses in an environmentally-sound manner.
+Producers were able to apply to receive state funding to properly dispose of carcasses in an environmentally-sound manner.

 1. Pork producers who euthanized and properly disposed of market-ready hogs between June 23 and July 20, 2020.
 Eligible producers may receive $40 per market-ready hog (weighing at least 225 pounds) for up to 30,000 animals.

 2. Pork producers who euthanized and properly disposed of pigs up to 25 pounds between May 1 and July 20, 2020.
 Each approved applicant may receive $4 per pig (up to 25 pounds) for up to 200,000 animals.